-In 1869, a group of Americans concerned with alcohol consumption formed the Prohibition Party.
-This political party ran some candidates for office at local, state and federal levels; however, it usually simply endorsed candidates that it found acceptable from among the larger political parties.
+In 1869, a group of American citizens concerned with alcohol consumption formed the Prohibition Party.
+This political party ran some candidates for office at local, state and federal levels; however, it typically simply endorsed candidates that it found acceptable from among the larger political parties.
 Usually these candidates were members of the Republican Party.
-Between 1869 and the passage of the Eighteenth Amendment to the United States Constitution, which enacted Prohibition in 1919, the Prohibition Party played a roll in every state election in Ohio.
+Between 1869 and the passage of the Eighteenth Amendment to the United States Constitution, which enacted Prohibition in 1919, the Prohibition Party played a role in every state election in Ohio.
 Although the party began as a small organization, it grew quickly with the support of other anti-alcohol groups, such as the Ohio Anti-Saloon League and the Progressives.
-Upon Prohibitions enactment in 1919, the Prohibition Party ceased to play a role in United States politics.
+Upon Prohibition’s enactment in 1919, the Prohibition Party ceased to play a role in United States politics.